scope-lab-vu/transactive-blockchain/code/PhaseI/readme.md

-The solidity v2 is the smart contract
+This is phase I code